5.3. GPU and CUDA Boundaries

 The tests include finite-difference checks for that backward rule and a tape-level gradient test.

 Attention is the clearest example of why TorchLean separates a mathematical contract from a fast backend implementation.
-The spec says what scaled dot product attention means.
-The runtime may compute the same value by composing scores, mask application, softmax, and value multiplication, or by calling a fused native kernel that avoids materializing the whole attention matrix.
+On the Lean side, the fused attention spec is proved equal to ordinary scaled dot product attention.
+On the runtime side, CUDA may call a fused native kernel that avoids materializing the whole attention matrix.
+These are different claims: the first is a Lean semantic equality, the second is native implementation agreement.

 The proof contract is in the FlashAttention API: